 Eat The Frog Points

-In general, Eat The Frog Points is the reward program that encourages members to train more often, as well as refer friends, have a birthday, or write an online review about the club.
-For example, you get up to 5000 points every time your friends/family members join sign up the membership.
+In general, Eat The Frog Points is a reward program that encourages members to train more often, as well as refer friends, have a birthday, or write an online review about the club.
+For example, you get up to 5000 points every time your friends/family members join sign up for the membership.

 These points can be redeemed for rewards such as: